-Current Virtual Machine (VM) live migration mechanisms only focus on providing a satisfying user experience by offering minimal downtime.
-In this paper, we present a novel live migration technique called HSG-LM, which also aims to provide a satisfying user experience to whoever is responsible for triggering the VM migration (e.g., the data center administrator).
+Current Virtual Machine (VM) live migration mechanisms only focus on providing a high availability service by offering minimal downtime to users.
+In this paper, we present a novel live migration technique called HSG-LM, which also aims to provide short waiting time to whoever is responsible for triggering the VM migration (e.g., the data center administrator).
 HSG-LM is implemented in the guest OS kernel in order to not rely on the hypervisor throughout the entire migration process.
 HSG-LM exploits a hybrid strategy that reaps the benefits of both pre-copy and postcopy mechanisms.
 Furthermore, HSG-LM integrates a speculation mechanism that improves the efficiency of handling post-copy page faults.
 From our evaluation on different realworld workloads (Sysbench, Apache, etc.), the results show that HSG-LM incurs minimal downtime as well as short total migration time.
 Moreover, compared with competitors, HSG-LM reduces the downtime by up to 55%, and reduces the total migration time by up to 27%.

-Categories and Subject Descriptors D.4 [OPERATING SYSTEMS]: Organization and Design
+Categories and Subject Descriptors C.0 [COMPUTER SYSTEM ORGANIZATION]: Systems Architecture; D.4.7 [OPERATING SYSTEMS]: Organization and Design

-General Terms Design, Measurement, Performance
+General Terms Design, Experimentation, Measurement, Performance